crispab/codekvast/DEVELOPMENT-GUIDE.md

 ### TypeScript

-The Codekvast Warehouse web UI is developed with TypeScript and Angular 4.
+The Codekvast Dashboard web UI is developed with TypeScript and Angular 4.
 Twitter Bootstrap is used as CSS framework.

 npm and yarn are used for managing the frontend development environment.
 Webpack is used as frontend bundler.

 ### Docker Engine

-Docker Engine 1.10 or later is required for Codekvast Warehouse.
+Docker Engine 1.10 or later is required for Codekvast Dashboard development.

 Install [Docker Engine 1.10.3+](https://docs.docker.com/engine/installation/) using the official instructions.